-For this purpose, use a screwdriver to lift the dust scrabbers out of the slider tubes, clean them thoroughly with compressed air, spray the fork tubes and dust scrabbers with silicon oil and press the scrabbers back into the slider tubes.
+For this purpose, use a screwdriver to lift the dust scrabbers out of the slider tubes, clean them thoroughly with compressed air, spray the fork tubes and dust scrabbers with Universal oil spray (Motorex Joker 440) or engine oil.
+Then, push the dust-protection bellows into the outer tubes by hand.